gigamono-old/gigamono-old/README.md

 </p>

 <p align="center">
-:warning:  The instructions below isn't final.
-Will be replaced with a build script  :warning:
+:warning:  The instructions below are not final.
+Will be replaced in the future.  :warning:
 </p>

 ### DOCKER SETUP